alhaponyfaraj/Jenkins-test/README.md

 # The seventh test shell execute

 Hey i am the seventh test !
 I should excute a git pull script!

+# The eighth test git pull script

+Hey i am the eighth test !
+I should excute a git pull script!